REVD CANON JONATHAN BAKER

 Youth and Children’s Minister

 Ben has been working with the children and young people at Beverley Minster since summer 2014.
 Before that he spent time working in a wide variety of jobs after graduating with a degree in civil engineering from Swansea University.
-It was while at uni that Ben realised that he was going to spend his life working for the church.
-Ben is married to Sarah who is a veterinary surgeon in Hull, and they have taken the growth of youth at the Minster very seriously since their daughter Isla was born in 2015.
+It was while at uni that Ben realised that he was going to spend his life working for the church, and he is now enjoying the challenge of inviting younger people from outside the church into an inclusive and welcoming community where worship and fellowship can happen inter-generationally.
+Ben is married to Sarah who is a veterinary surgeon in Lincoln, and they have taken the growth of youth and children at the Minster very seriously since the birth of Isla in 2015, and James in 2019.
 When he’s not at work Ben enjoys cricket, movies and walking up mountains.

 Christine has worked as Parish Secretary since 1999.
 She is based in the Parish Centre and is often the first point of contact for visitors to the Minster, as well as those arranging weddings and baptisms.
 She is married to John and has two grown up children and one granddaughter.
 In her spare time she likes to potter around the garden and enjoys a good book.